ArtifexSoftware/MuPDF.NET/docs/api/document.rst

     PDF only: Get the document XML metadata.

-    :rtype: str
+    :rtype: string
     :returns: XML metadata of the document.
 Empty string if not present or not a PDF.

   .. method:: SetXmlMetaData(string metadata)

     PDF only: Sets or updates XML metadata of the document.

-    :arg str metadata: the new XML metadata.
+    :arg string metadata: the new XML metadata.
 Should be XML syntax, however no checking is done by this method and any string is accepted.

   .. method:: SetPageLayout(string value)

     PDF only: Set the `/PageLayout`.

-    :arg str value: one of the strings "SinglePage", "OneColumn", "TwoColumnLeft", "TwoColumnRight", "TwoPageLeft", "TwoPageRight".
+    :arg string value: one of the strings "SinglePage", "OneColumn", "TwoColumnLeft", "TwoColumnRight", "TwoPageLeft", "TwoPageRight".
 Lower case is supported.

   .. method:: SetPageMode(string value)

     PDF only: Set the `/PageMode`.

-    :arg str value: one of the strings "UseNone", "UseOutlines", "UseThumbs", "FullScreen", "UseOC", "UseAttachments".
+    :arg string value: one of the strings "UseNone", "UseOutlines", "UseThumbs", "FullScreen", "UseOC", "UseAttachments".
 Lower case is supported.

   .. method:: SetMarkInfo(Dictionary<string, bool> value)

     PDF only: Set the `/MarkInfo` values.

-    :arg dict value: a dictionary like this one: `{"Marked": False, "UserProperties": False, "Suspects": False}`.
+    :arg Dictionary<string, bool> value: a dictionary like this one: `{"Marked": False, "UserProperties": False, "Suspects": False}`.
 This dictionary contains information about the usage of Tagged PDF conventions.
 For details please see the `PDF specifications <https://opensource.adobe.com/dc-acrobat-sdk-docs/standards/pdfstandards/pdf/PDF32000_2008.pdf>`_.

   .. method:: SetToc(List<Toc> tocs, int collapse: 1)